 - Tea and coffee

 - Water and in foods cooked in that water

 This list would show you the common sources of dietary fluoride.
 Nevertheless, fluoride treatments become necessary, when optimal levels are not ingested and your teeth need that extra care!
 The ADA (American Dental Association) recommends a fluoride treatment at your dentist’s office every 3, 6 or 12 months depending upon the condition of your oral health.
 A dentist visit would therefore lend you information about the adequate levels of fluoride required for your teeth health.

 What apart from toothpaste, natural foods and water can add fluoride to your teeth?

 Professional fluoride treatments are provided by dentists in the form of:

 Ways to get fluoride for your teeth

-To apply the treatment your dentist uses a tray, a mouthwash, a swab or a brush.
-These treatments are availed because they have a much higher concentration of fluoride than that present in the other natural sources or even your toothpaste!
+To apply the treatment your dentist uses a tray, mouthwash, a swab or a brush.
+These treatments are availed because they have a much higher concentration of fluoride than that present in other natural sources or even your toothpaste!
 They take only a few minutes to apply, you are simply asked to avoid eating or drinking for 30 minutes after the treatment and that’s it.
 The fluoride then gets fully absorbed.
-At home, one may use a fluoride toothpaste that comes with an ADA seal.
+At home, one may use fluoride toothpaste that comes with an ADA seal.
 It ensures that your paste has the right amount of fluoride needed for your teeth.